 So last week I signed on.
 I hadn’t really asked any questions about how far or how long, because I’d seen all shapes, sizes and ages on those tours.
-If they could handle it, certainly I could.
-I was in for a surprise, but a pleasant one!
+If they could handle it, I certainly could.
+But I was in for a surprise, and fortunately it was a pleasant one!

 The tour starts near my house, so I met up with Dev’s Tour guide Khirien and two guests from Hong Kong for my cycling adventure.
 When I was initially told where we were riding to, scary thoughts of roadside CPR crossed my mind.
 But, not only was the journey fantastic, the pace was easy but far from boring.
 Riding through Langkawi countryside is truly spectacular and the sensory stimulation alone is quite energizing.

 We rode through the local fishing village and then onto the wet market, stopping along the way next to the rice fields as we caught sightings of various birds, plant life and cultural practices where Khirien was eager to share his vast knowledge and answer questions.
 Much more personal than reading a guidebook.

 From the wet market, we rode down various side trails that I had no idea existed.
 That point A to point B, became more of an ‘as the crow flies’ distance with little rolling hills insuring some great coasting!
 We saw fruit trees, rubber tree harvesting, and many colorful birds, including a large group of Hornbills.
 Where there are trees there will definitely be birds and in Langkawi, the bird watching is world class.